Blog post

 A data element represents data placed in the process or results from an activity performed during the process.
 The BPMN standard specifies the following types of data elements:

-data elements bpmn 2.0 standard
+data elements according to the bpmn 2.0 standard

 Event Elements